 Brett Goldsmith, PhD, Founder & CTO

-Spearheading biology research and regulatory affairs at Nanomed, Dr. Barron earned her PhD in Cell Biology, Stem Cells and Development at the University of Colorado Denver Anschutz Medical Campus.
-Dr. Barron brings 19 years of research experience in academic, pharmaceutical, and regulatory settings to her role optimizing biological systems and directing regulatory strategies for clinical products.
-At the Ludwig Institute for Cancer Research, Dr. Barron produced over 50 novel antibodies for C. elegans.
-In her graduate work, Dr. Barron elucidated the signaling pathway by which Hand2 influences lower jaw and tongue development in mice.
+Dr. Barron earned her PhD in Cell Biology, Stem Cells and Development at the University of Colorado Denver Anschutz Medical Campus.
+She brings 19 years of research experience in academic, pharmaceutical, and regulatory settings to her role optimizing biological systems and directing regulatory strategies for clinical products.
+At the Ludwig Institute for Cancer Research, Dr. Barron produced over 50 novel antibodies for C. elegans targets.
+In her graduate work, Dr. Barron elucidated a signaling pathway linked to craniofacial defects in pediatric patients.
 As a postdoc at Stanford with a NIH training grant award, she worked to develop a new in vitro drug screening process to assess the safety of novel compounds on iPSC-derived human cardiomyocytes.
-Dr. Barron received an honorable mention in the 2016 Biocom Innovators Under the Age of 40 competition and is excited to bring Nanomed’s clinical products through the FDA to market.
+With a proven track record and a deep understanding of biology and its application to life science and clinical markets, Dr. Barron is excited to guide research and development projects to commercial success.